tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   * **Sample Answer:** Automated trading based on artificial intelligence.

-Thank students for their insights, and explain that today's class will answer these questions.
+Thank students for their insights, and tell them that today's class will answer these questions.

 Ask if there are any questions before moving on.